elevator audit

 Passing Inspection

 “If I pass inspection, my elevator is fine”.
-It is common for property managers and others to feel that if they pass inspection, their elevator is working great; This is not always the case.
+It is common for property managers and others to feel that if they pass inspection, their elevator is working great.
+This is not always the case.
 An inspection that’s been completed by the authority having jurisdiction is a safety inspection that was performed to ensure the elevator is code-compliant.
 An inspection does not take into consideration the performance of an elevator, age, obsolescence, parts availability, callback maintenance, overcharges, and many other variables.
-Unfortunately, when someone is buying a building, they look at the inspection records and think that because it has passed inspection, the elevator is in great shape – without considering all of the other variables
+Unfortunately, when someone is buying a building, they look at the inspection records and think the elevator is in great shape.
+This conclusion is made without considering all of the other variables.

 Proprietary Equipment

-The elevator original equipment manufacturers (OEM): Kone, Schindler, TK Elevator, and Otis are installing proprietary equipment – which means that they are the only ones who can provide service on the equipment for numerous years into the future.
-This is done so that the service providers are locked into a maintenance agreement for years to come, allowing them to charge a premium for their services.
-Even if the OEM says that the equipment is not proprietary, other service providers will have to spend a significant amount of money for training and tools; Thus, making it difficult for other service providers to maintain the equipment.
-OEMs are installing their equipment in both new elevator installations and during elevator modernizations, and even offering their products at significant cost savings compared to
+The elevator original equipment manufacturers (OEM): Kone, Schindler, TK Elevator, and Otis are installing proprietary equipment.
+This means they are the only ones who can provide service on the equipment for numerous years into the future.
+This is done so that the service providers are locked into a maintenance agreement for years to come.
+It allows them to charge a premium for their services.
+Even if the OEM says that the equipment is not proprietary, other service providers will have to spend a significant amount of money for training and tools.
+Thus, making it difficult for other service providers to maintain the equipment.
+OEMs are installing their equipment in both new elevator installations and during elevator modernizations.
+They offer their products at significant cost savings compared to

 others – just to get their equipment in installed.
-The cost may be cheaper upfront, but the building will usually end up paying more after the installation to maintain the equipment.
-Machine room-less (MRL) fall under this criterion as well; MRLs are cheaper to install, but the operating cost are astronomical.
-Developers, architects, and construction companies will typically install MRLs because of the low cost, and the design of the building is usually designed based on only one OEM.
+The cost may be cheaper upfront, but the building will usually end up paying more after the installation.
+This is needed to maintain the equipment.
+Machine room-less (MRL) fall under this criterion as well.
+MRLs are cheaper to install, but the operating costs are astronomical.
+Developers, architects, and construction companies will typically install MRLs because of the low cost.
+The design of the building is usually designed based on only one OEM.

 Labor

 The construction industry is still booming and installing elevators, but the elevator industry labor pool is shrinking.
-The number of elevators in the United States is significant (no recent count of existing elevators), and the number of individuals going into the trade is not keeping up with the demand.
-Retirements are leading to less experienced technicians who are able to work on older equipment; Therefore, there are fewer individuals who can maintain and work on the equipment.
-Companies are not training technicians on older equipment and the knowledgeable workforce is disappearing.
+The number of elevators in the United States is significant.
+Yet, the number of individuals going into the trade is not keeping up with the demand.
+Retirements are leading to less experienced technicians who are able to work on older equipment.
+Therefore, there are fewer individuals who can maintain and work on the equipment.
+Companies are not training technicians on older equipment.
+The knowledgeable workforce is disappearing.
 As a result, elevator modernizations, downtime, and callbacks for old equipment needs to be addressed.

 A building must stay on top of all the changes in the elevator industry to mitigate any issues.
-This is difficult for any building, especially when combined with other trends that are taking place: Part availability, obsolescence, in-house mechanics, break/fix maintenance only, remote elevator monitoring, and/or reliability-centered maintenance programs.
-An elevator consulting firm can help you navigate through industry changes to make sure that your building is protected.
+This is difficult for any building, especially when combined with other trends that are taking place.
+These include part availability, obsolescence, in-house mechanics, break/fix maintenance only, remote elevator monitoring, and/or reliability-centered maintenance programs.
+An elevator consulting firm can help you navigate through industry changes.
+They ensure that your building is protected.